vivirishe/Project-4/readme.md

 ##General Approach

-With large telecommunications projects, the project manager may have trouble keeping track of who is doing what.
+With large projects, the project manager may have trouble keeping track of who is doing what.
 As a result, the team may not be operating at maximum efficiency.
 Some team members may be overloaded, while others are not busy enough.
-"Telecom Project Management Software" resource tracking feature" allows PMs to stay up to date on people’s work load for maximum project efficiency.
+"Project Management Software" allows PMs to stay up to date on people’s work load for maximum project efficiency.

 ##Technologies Used